MistyCommunity/Documentation/src/content/onboarding/get-started/powering-up-down.md

 1. If you need to restart Misty, turn off the power switch on Misty’s back.
 2. Wait 10 seconds.
 3. Turn on the power switch on Misty's back again.
-4. Press the ON/OFF button on the 820 Dev Kit board.
+4. Press the ON/OFF button on the Intrinsyc Open-Q 820 Development Kit board.
 5. Once you see the blue LED light up again and Misty's eyes re-appear, you're ready.

 ## Turning Misty Off